 - Make sure books and other reading materials are around.
 Your child will be more likely to pick up a book and read if books are easy to find.

 When parents are involved, and show that reading is important and fun, their children benefit.
 And, it’s a great way to spend time together and to prepare for a successful future.
-Let’s all pick up a book today and read!
+Let’s all pick up a book today and read with our children.

 - The ABCs of Mississippi’s Literacy-Based Promotion Act